What changes about marketing at this stage

 Coach the execution lead: Give the in-house growth or demand lead the strategic context, prioritization, and decision framework they need to move faster.

-Nyman Media typically starts by separating signal from noise: what is working, what is accidental, what is under-instrumented, and what is distracting the team.
-From there, we build the operating plan and help the CEO avoid the common Series A mistake: hiring a big title before the marketing machine has a clear design.
+The operator usually starts by separating signal from noise: what is working, what is accidental, what is under-instrumented, and what is distracting the team.
+From there, we build the plan and help the CEO avoid the common Series A mistake: hiring a big title before the marketing machine has a clear design.

 What you leave the engagement with

 A good fractional CMO Series A engagement should leave behind more than recommendations.
-It should leave the company with a working marketing system, a clearer team shape, and a management cadence that survives after the engagement ends.
+It should leave the company with a working marketing function, a clearer team shape, and a management rhythm that survives after the engagement ends.

 -

-A focused go-to-market plan: The company knows which segments matter, which messages carry weight, and which channels are worth operating.
+A focused go-to-market plan: The company knows which segments matter, which messages carry weight, and which channels are worth running.

 -